7 min to read

 Once you figure out what you want to convey with that personality, chances are that you'll find a color mix, textures and designs that show your brand's personality.

-Depending on their age or gender, or also depending on your niche, the tastes for each color will change.
+Depending on their age or gender, or also depending on your niche, the tastes for each shade will change.
 Here we give you a list of the preferred colors for each age group and gender according to Vengage:

 Kids 2-10 years: